EasternCode/wirescreen-client/README.md

 ![alt text](logo.png)
 ---------------------------------------------------------------------------------------------------
-`wirescreen-client` is a custom client written to interact with the Wirescreen API which supports
+`wirescreen-client` is a custom client written to interact with the Wirescreen API.

- The below document shows how to use Python version of this client.
+This document shows how to use Python version of the client.

 ## Initializing the client
 The client token can be declared as a variable and passed directly to the client.